DrBranestawm/BCAR/README.md

 Switch your tail to the one you want the secondary tail to be.

   - /bcar tail2 : To save the secondary tail.

+  - /bcar tailon : To turn the tail wagging on.
+  - /bcar tailoff : To turn the tail wagging off.

 Settings reset